chocolatey/choco-wiki/ChocolateyFAQs.md

 A package with no suffix that is surrounded by packages with suffixes is to provide a virtual package.
 So in the case of git, git.install, and git.commandline (deprecated for .portable) – git is that virtual package (currently it is really just a metapackage until the virtual packages feature is complete).
 That means that other packages could depend on it and you could have either git.install or git.portable installed and you would meet the dependency of having git installed.
 That keeps Chocolatey from trying to install something that already meets the dependency requirement for a package.

 Talking specifically about the *.install package suffix – those are for the packages that have a native installer that they have bundled or they download and run.

-Note that the suffix *.app has been used previously to mean the same as *.install.
+**NOTE:** the suffix *.app has been used previously to mean the same as *.install.
 But the *.app suffix is now deprecated and should not be used for new packages.

 The *.portable packages are the packages that will usually result in an executable on your path somewhere but do not get installed onto the system (Add/Remove Programs).
 Previously the suffixes *.tool and *.commandline have been used to refer to the same type of packages.

-Note that now *.tool and *.commandline are deprecated and should not be used for new packages.
+**NOTE:** now *.tool and *.commandline are deprecated and should not be used for new packages.

 Want more information?
 See http://devlicio.us/blogs/rob_reynolds/archive/2012/02/25/chocolatey-guidance-on-packaging-apps-with-both-an-install-and-executable-zip-option.aspx